 Although the IVR holds an important role in the contact center, the experience in itself is disliked by most callers.
 In fact, a study from Consumer Reports ranked the IVR experience as number two in a list of things that “infuriate callers most”.

-The idea behind Visual IVR is quite simple: To replace the traditional phone menu with a simple visual interface on a web or mobile device.
+The idea behind Web Call-Backs (formerly Visual IVR) is quite simple: To replace the traditional phone menu with a simple visual interface on a web or mobile device.
 A visual interface is a much more powerful and flexible way to show choices and get responses from users.
 But is this the right solution for your call center?

 Tweet your comments and questions to @Fonolo with hashtag #VisualIVR, or comment on our live conversation streaming on Google+.

 We talk about: